RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/migration_from_otobo10_or_otrs.rst

 Migration from OTOBO 10 / OTRS
 ------------------------------

 **bin/otobo.Console.pl Admin::ITSM::Configitem::UpgradeTo11**

-Upgrade the complete Configuration Management Database (CMDB) from OTOBO 10 to OTOBO 11.
-All Configuration Item definitions will be changed, a dynamic field will be prepared for each Configuration Item attribute, and the data will be migrated.
+This command upgrades the entire Configuration Management Database (CMDB) from OTOBO 10 to OTOBO 11.
+During the process, all Configuration Item definitions will be updated, a dynamic field will be created for each Configuration Item attribute, and the data will be migrated.

-The migration is executed in several steps, to allow for customization.
-This behavior can be disabled via the flag ``--use-defaults``, which is only recommended for test systems, however.
-If you intend to use attributes globally, i.e. share them between several config item classes, you can use the flag ``--no-namespace`` to not end up with one separate dynamic field per class (this is useful, e.g. for an "Owner" or a "Customer", which are not specific to just one class).
-More detailed intervention can be done during the migration, too, in any case.
-The customization options which follow the first and the second step are:
+The migration is performed in several steps to allow for customization.
+However, you can bypass this behavior by using the ``--use-defaults`` flag, which is only recommended for test systems.

+If you plan to use attributes globally (i.e., shared across multiple Configuration Item classes), you can use the ``--no-namespace`` flag.
+This prevents creating a separate dynamic field for each class, which is particularly useful for attributes like "Owner" or "Customer" that aren't tied to a specific class.
+You can also make more detailed customizations during the migration if needed.
+Customization options are available after the first and second steps of the process:

-1. In a first step all existing classes are evaluated and attribute maps from the previous attributes to Dynamic Fields which are to be created are prepared and written to the working directory.
-You can look at the map for each class, and change dynamic field names including their namespaces (the part before the "-") freely (within usual DF naming restrictions, including uniqueness, also shared between object types, e.g. ticket DFs), and as such e.g. set dynamic fields to be common between classes, here, too.
+1. In the first step, all existing classes are evaluated, and attribute maps are generated to match the previous attributes with the new Dynamic Fields that will be created.
+These maps are then saved to the working directory.
-2. The definitions are prepared, this includes the class definitions as well as the dynamic field definitions.
-Per default just one page and one section containing all dynamic fields in a long list are created per CI class.
-On a productive system where you aim to use the migrated data, it is suggested to put some time into structuring the dynamic fields into different sections, and possibly even pages to receive nicer results.
-It might be worth to have a look at the ready to adopt classes for some inspiration.
-Since all legacy versions are to be migrated and versions can differ quite a bit, possibly a lot of files are generated here and you have to make the decision on whether you just want to improve the latest definition of each class, or all of them.
+You can review the map for each class and freely modify the Dynamic Field names, including their namespaces (the part before the “-”), as long as you follow standard Dynamic Field naming rules, such as maintaining uniqueness (shared across object types like ticket Dynamic Fields).
+This also allows you to make Dynamic Fields common across multiple classes, if desired.

+2. The definitions are prepared during this step, including both the class definitions and the Dynamic Field definitions.
+By default, each Configuration Item (CI) class will have just one page and one section containing all Dynamic Fields in a long list.
+On a production system where you plan to actively use the migrated data, it's recommended to spend some time organizing the Dynamic Fields into different sections, or even multiple pages, to achieve a cleaner and more user-friendly layout.
+You might find it helpful to review the ready-to-use classes for inspiration.
+Since all legacy versions of the classes are being migrated—and older versions can vary significantly—a large number of files may be generated.
+You’ll need to decide whether to focus on improving only the latest definition for each class or to refine all versions.